-As a first step towards understanding this issue, researchers are conducting a literature review to quantify what is known about how sea lice and how related species respond physiologically to freshwater.
-From there researchers will assess the potential for sea lice to evolve a tolerance of freshwater and identify knowledge gaps.
-This work will be used to inform a risk assessment of this topic.
+As a first step towards understanding this issue, we conducted a literature review to quantify what is known about how sea lice and their relatives respond physiologically to freshwater.
+We have identified knowledge gaps that need to be investigated, in order to understand if sea lice can evolve freshwater tolerance.

 In our literature review, we learned that numerous parasitic crustaceans have adapted to freshwater, however there are substantial genetic and physiological barriers that may impede this process and it is unclear if the freshwater treatments used on salmon farms place a strong enough evolutionary pressure on sea lice for them to evolve freshwater tolerance.
 Knowledge gaps that we have identified include: quantifying heritable genetic variation in freshwater tolerance in sea lice, characterizing the mechanisms for freshwater tolerance in the planktonic stages of sea lice and the impact of different salmon farm management strategies on sea lice population genetics and evolutionary trajectories.
 We are now in the process of writing up a risk assessment strategy for freshwater tolerance and sea lice.